 As we enter the second year of the COVID-19 pandemic, hospitals face increasing demand for neurology care against a backdrop of high costs and provider shortages.
 However, the experiences of the past year have opened minds to a broader role for virtual neurology care.
 In this article, we share some of the challenges facing acute neurology as well as new directions and opportunities open to providers.

-Lasting Impacts of the Pandemic on Neurology Care
+Lasting Impacts of the Pandemic on Neurohospitalist Care

 As the pandemic slowly winds down, the need for neurology services is more urgent than ever.
 Besides their usual load of neurological emergencies, neurologists are treating an epidemic of COVID-19-related strokes in relatively young people.
 This leads to a strain in neurology services at many EDs and hospitals, as care teams struggle without the appropriate level of neurology coverage given the increasing demand and constant need for specialist services.
 This is especially true for practice locations in more rural communities.

-Hopefully, this care gap will open more hospitals to implement virtual care delivery through teleneurology, allowing individual neurologists to care for more patients across a wider geographic area.
+We expect to see virtual neurohospitalist practices like this open more hospitals to high quality neurological care – and allow individual neurologists to care for more patients across a wider geographic area.
 The pandemic has driven home the idea that virtual care can successfully augment in-person services and permit neurologists to examine patients, make clear recommendations, support in-person providers, and be integral parts of care teams—even while being 100% remote.

 “The pandemic has driven home the idea that neurologists don’t need to be physically present to examine patients, make clear recommendations, support in-person providers, and be integral parts of care teams.”